Taipei 101: Floor directory

+A tenant directory is posted in the first floor's lobby (visible from the Xinyi entrance).
+The number 4 is considered an unlucky number in Chinese culture, so instead the 44th floor is renamed the 43rd, and the actual 43rd floor becomes 42A.
+As of 1 January 2011, the highest occupied office floor (excluding the observatory and restaurants) was 75.
+The building appears to be at least 70% occupied at this point.
 The 92nd through 100th floors are officially designated as communication floors, although it is unknown if there are any radio or TV stations currently broadcasting from the top of Taipei 101.
 The 101st floor indoor/outdoor rooftop observatory opened to the public on 14 June 2019.